B2B Lead Generation Glossary

 Warm Lead

-A Warm Lead has shown some level of engagement with your brand through content consumption, event attendance, or referral introduction, indicating preliminary interest but requiring nurturing before sales qualification.
+A Warm Lead has shown some level of engagement with your brand through content consumption, event attendance, or a referral introduction, indicating preliminary interest but requiring nurturing before sales qualification.
 Warm leads convert 3x faster than cold prospects due to established brand familiarity.

 Related terms: